[RESOLVED January 2019] Known Issues with the Canvas Plagiarism Framework

 If you experience Turnitin reports either failing to process or getting stuck in pending in the future, please contact Turnitin Support and provide the team with the submission URL.
 You can find this by launching the failed submission in SpeedGrader, copy the URL and include that in your support ticket.
 This will allow the Turnitin Support team to investigate quicker.

-[UPDATE - Resubmissions] Turnitin is planning releases to address the below use cases for resubmissions:
+[RESOLVED - Resubmissions] Turnitin released fixes to address the below use cases for resubmissions:

 Using ‘Resubmit to Turnitin’ when a paper has already been graded in SpeedGrader